kkrbharat14/Java/src/README.md

 Client (Knight,King,Queen,Troll) will be able to set weapon behavior dynamically.

-Note--> Example of this implementation has been taken from Book 'Head First Design Patterns'
+Note --> 'Example Taken From The book HEAD First Design Patterns'